Patient Rights and Responsibilities

 As a patient you have the right to:

-- Have a significant other or family member notified and involved in care and to be able to act as an advocate on your behalf.
+- Have a significant other or family member notified and involved in your care so they may be able to act as an advocate on your behalf.

-- Receive information about your care in a language that you can understand.
+- Receive information about your care in a language that you can understand, free of charge.

-- Verbalize any concerns, grievances or conflicts regarding your care without fear of retaliation and be assured that they will be investigated by appropriate staff in an effort to provide timely resolution.
+- Voice your concerns, grievances or conflicts regarding your care without fear of retaliation and be assured that they will be investigated by appropriate staff in an effort to provide timely resolution.

-- Accept or refuse any treatment, including research studies to the extent permitted by law and be informed of the risks involved with refusals.
+- Accept or refuse any treatment, including research studies, to the extent permitted by law and be informed of the risks involved with refusal of care.

 - Receive discharge instructions and be informed of any recommendations for continued health care needs following discharge.

-- Ask for and receive information regarding staffing levels, staff training and education and staffing assignments.
-You have a right to receive this information from a supervisor when asked within two hours during business hours and within four hours outside of business hours.
+- Ask for information regarding staffing levels, staff training and education and staffing assignments.
+You have the right to receive this information from a supervisor within two hours during business hours and within four hours outside of business hours.

 As a patient, you have the responsibility to:

-- Provide accurate and complete information relating to your medical condition, report any unexpected changes in your condition, and advise the appropriate staff of any advance directives you have executed.
+- Provide accurate and complete information as requested, including your medical condition, race and ethnicity; report any unexpected changes in your condition; and advise the appropriate staff of any advance directives you have executed.